MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-installation-problem.md

 ---
-title: Problem installing the Microsoft Entra application proxy Agent Connector
+title: Problem installing the Microsoft Entra application proxy connector
-description: How to troubleshoot issues you might face when installing the Application Proxy Agent Connector for Microsoft Entra ID.
+description: How to troubleshoot issues installing the application proxy connector for Microsoft Entra ID.
 services: active-directory
 author: kenwith
 manager: amycolannino
 ms.service: active-directory
 ms.subservice: app-proxy
 ms.topic: troubleshooting
-ms.date: 09/14/2023
+ms.date: 02/12/2024
 ms.author: kenwith
 ms.reviewer: ashishj
 ---

-# Problem installing the Application Proxy Agent Connector
+# Problem installing the application proxy connector

-Microsoft Entra application proxy Connector is an internal domain component that uses outbound connections to establish the connectivity from the cloud available endpoint to the internal domain.
+Microsoft Entra application proxy connector is an internal domain component that uses outbound connections to establish the connectivity from the cloud available endpoint to the internal domain.

-## General Problem Areas with Connector installation
+## General problem areas with connector installation

 When the installation of a connector fails, the root cause is usually one of the following areas. **As a precursor to any troubleshooting, be sure to reboot the connector.**